smart-data-models/data-models/README.md

 on harmonized Data Models for different Smart Domains, **starting with Smart Cities**.
 The following repositories are available:

--   dataModels repository which is an umbrella repository that contains all the Data Models from different verticals (e.g., Parking, Street lighting, etc.).
+-   data-models repository which is an umbrella repository that contains all the Data Models from different verticals (e.g., Parking, Street lighting, etc.).
     _This Repository does not admit Pull Requests._